yktoo/yktoo.com/content/blog/posts/0542/index.en.md

 series: music
 ---

 Happy Friday everyone!
-This seventh edition of {{< a "/series/music" "Musicellaneous" >}} features two gems at once: the American band {{< a "https://covetband.bandcamp.com/" "Covet" >}} and its frontwoman multi-instrumentalist {{< a "https://yvetteyoung.bandcamp.com/" "Yvette Young" >}}, who is by the way also a painter.
+This seventh edition of [Musicellaneous](/series/music) features two gems at once: the American band [Covet](https://covetband.bandcamp.com/) and its frontwoman multi-instrumentalist [Yvette Young](https://yvetteyoung.bandcamp.com/), who is by the way also a painter.

 **Covet**'s genre is officially called *math rock*, which I would perhaps prepend with "maidenly".